rachelradical/InclineAI-website/content/pages/our-services.md

       Or get in touch about your organization's specific needs.
-Whatever your goals, we are ready to help!
+Whatever your goals, we are ready to help.

+      **FREE** AI Readiness Evaluations are still available.
+Don't miss out!
     actions:
       - type: Link
         label: Contact Us Today!